inBeat/inbeat-website/content/top-influencers/instagram/yoga/japan/osaka/_index.md

 ---
-title: Top 10 Yoga Instagram Influencers In Osaka In 2023
+title: Top 10 Yoga Instagram Influencers In Osaka In 2024
 description: >-
-  Find top yoga Instagram influencers in Osaka in 2023.
-Most popular hashtags: #yoga #training #love.
+  Find top yoga Instagram influencers in Osaka in 2024.
+Most popular hashtags: #yoga #fitness #japan.
 platform: Instagram
-hits: 6
+hits: 8
-text_top: Analyze the most popular Instagram influencers on inBeat.
+text_top: Analyze the most popular Instagram profiles on inBeat.
-text_bottom: Our search engine holds 6 Instagram influencers like this in Osaka, Japan for you to work with.
+text_bottom: inBeat aggregates 8 Instagram influencers like this in Osaka, Japan for you to work with.
 profiles:
   - username: "miwamam_fit888"
     fullname: >-